B3n-d1v3/diving_rules_hybrid/README.md

 ```

 ## Project Status
-The app is in creation in this new flutter technology.
+The app was re-created in this repo under a flutter technology.

 I would like to grow a comunity around this project to get new contributors to help on this open source project to update in the code.
 It is possible to add new localization if we get a local language support.